mlcommons/tiny/v0.1/training/anomaly_detection/trained_models/README.md

 Models (the same as above and more) are also included under the `ToyCar/baseline_tf23/model` folder, as generated during the training and by the conversions scripts.
 These include:
 - `model_ToyCar.hdf5`: the reference model before quantization
-- `model_ToyCar.tflite`: simple TFLite conversion, without quantization
+- `model_ToyCar.tflite`: simple TFLite conversion, without quantization, but with BatchNormalizations folded into FC layers
 - `model_ToyCar_quant.tflite`: PTQ of weights, but not the activations
 - `model_ToyCar_quant_fullint.tflite`: PTQ of both weight and activations using a representative dataset
 - `model_ToyCar_quant_fullint_micro.tflite`: As previous, enforcing TFLite supported OPs